Dissertation and FPO

 A candidate must submit the dissertation for official action only after having sustained the general examination.
 If a student presents a doctoral dissertation more than five years after having passed the general examination, the department is not automatically obliged to receive the dissertation for consideration.
 In such cases the department must vote formally as a faculty whether or not to receive it for review and examination.
 When the dissertation has been formally presented the department takes action on the positive recommendation of at least two principal readers to request that the dissertation advance to the final public oral (FPO) examination.
 At least one of the principal readers of the dissertation must be from the student’s home department.
 Qualified principal readers are those who are authorized to supervise doctoral dissertations in the University (such as regular faculty at the rank of assistant professor or higher and certain others in senior research ranks).
 External readers must be of comparable standing in another university or in the research community.
 External readers must be approved by the Graduate School prior to dissertation submission.
 Each principal reader submits a written and signed dissertation reader report to the department.
 A copy of the dissertation to be defended must be available for interested readers in the department prior to the final public oral examination.
-The dean of the Graduate School authorizes the department to hold the final public oral examination.
+The dean of the Graduate School or the deputy dean authorizes the department to hold the final public oral examination.

 Final Public Oral (FPO)